“Hey! Come in here and sit with us!”

 “I’m going to meet a friend, but I planned on arriving at the restaurant early to work on some things.
 I’m so happy I have this time to sit with you.
 How was your festival in October?”

 (A month long celebration happens during October.
-One of the most important months of the year when many people visit their home villages.
+It is one of the most important months of the year when many people visit their home villages.
 I knew I would learn more about these ladies’ people group, culture, and first language if I inquired about their holiday).

 The ladies said their holiday and time with family had gone well.
 I was happy to hear it.
 They needed a break from work and seeing the mountains in their village for a few weeks was refreshing.
 Living in the city was sometimes hard for them, but they wanted their children to attend certain schools so they were doing the best they could.
 They told me about their lives for a while and I was happy to listen.